 At least two dozen kids fall ill at Florida summer camp, transported to hospital

-Authorities in Florida transported at least 30 children along with two adults to local hospitals Thursday after they suddenly fell ill at a summer camp, officials said.
+Authorities in Florida transported at least 33 children along with three adults to local hospitals Thursday after they suddenly fell ill at a summer camp, officials said.

 Highlands County Fire and Rescue responded around 8 p.m. to what they called a “mass casualty incident” at the Clover Leaf 4H Camp in Lake Placid.